Jadline/alx-system_engineering-devops/README.md

-my first task,Where am i?
+my second task,what's in there